 Learn more about post-consulting exit options here.

 Within consulting, progression will look slightly different depending on whether you are working for McKinsey, BCG, or Bain.
-This article details such differences for traditional consulting tracks and supporting tracks.
+Our article about career path in management consulting details such differences for traditional consulting tracks and supporting tracks.
 Meanwhile, take a look the summary below:

 Of course, each company will have their own initiatives in moving employees up and down the ladder.
 For example, Bain offers a 6-month rotation term for undergrad hires after the first two years.
 Within this period, employees have a chance to try new things, such as transferring to a foreign office, taking an internship at a company outside of Bain, or working for Bridgespan, Bain’s non-profit group.